jsphweid/react-graph-db-editor/README.md

 #### Develop TODOs:

-1. since only ts, use @ mobx
+- make nodes and edges classes that implement interfaces to reduce code redundancy?
-2. make nodes and edges classes that implement interfaces to reduce code redundancy?
+- types in action handlers are probably a little off (update is partial fully?)